emfol/test-htui/README.md

 ## Usage

-Assuming you have _Node.js_ installed, simply run the following commands:
+Assuming you have _Node.js_ installed, simply run the following commands inside the project folder:

 ```bash
 $ npm install
 $ npm start
 ```

+The server will be started at http://localhost:8080/

-_Tested with Node.js version 4.2.3_
+_Tested with Node.js versions v0.12.7 and 4.2.3_